rackerlabs/support-how-to/content/rackspace-email/migrate-your-email-by-using-the-self-service-migration-tool.md

 - **Difficulty:** Moderate
 - **Tools required:** Cloud Office Control Panel access

+For more information about prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology/).

 **Note**: Some of the features that are present in the full version of MigrationWiz (at migrationwiz.com) are not readily available within the Self-Service Migration Tool.
 If you want to use the full version, see